-Growing up in California, I’ve had my fair share of trips to the Happiest Place on Earth.
-As a kid, Disneyland was truly magical.
-Coming back to visit it decades later, despite almost getting run over by strollers (seriously they rule the land), Disneyland still retained its magic for me.
-For those of you who are going sans kids, here’s a complete guide to Disneyland for adults and how to make the most of your time here.
+If there’s one truth about Disneyland, it’s you’re never too old to enjoy it.
+Growing up in Northern California, I’ve had my fair share of childhood trips to the Happiest Place on Earth, and as a kid, Disneyland was truly magical.
+Coming back to visit decades later, despite almost getting run over by strollers (seriously they rule the land), Disneyland still retains its magic for me.
+For those of you who are going sans kids, here’s a complete guide to Disneyland for adults, how to make the most of your time here, and most importantly how to embrace your inner kid.

 Motion Sickness Precautions